radkr/qr-code-component-main/README.md

 ### Iteration 2

 Ensure web accessibility by allowing users to adjust font sizes to their preference.

+### Iteration 3

+Refactor the plain html and css code into a next.js project to allow creating an actual React component.

 ## What I learned